-Surrounded by stunning nature the beautiful city of Vancouver is filled with a massive variety of opportunities for outdoor adventure activities.
-Mountains, peaks, the ocean and spectacular lakes create fantastic trails for hiking in Vancouver.
-See our extensive guide for all the best adventurous things to do in Vancouver.
+The beautiful city of Vancouver is filled with a massive variety of opportunities for outdoor adventure activities.
+Mountains, peaks, the ocean, and spectacular lakes create fantastic trails for hiking in the Vancouver area.

 Hikes are rated for their difficulty as follows: